The Lower Elkhorn NRD offers a variety of educational programs relating to conservation and natural resources:

 Soil & Water Stewardship Week

-The Lower Elkhorn NRD provides learning materials to churches and schools across the 15-county district each year, in celebration of Soil & Water Stewardship Week.
-The materials are free of charge and reflect a different conservation message each year.
-Orders can be placed as early as February with the materials arriving in April.
-Please contact Julie at the LENRD office if you have further questions or email us at firstname.lastname@example.org
+The Lower Elkhorn NRD provides learning materials to churches and schools across the 15-county district, in celebration of Soil & Water Stewardship Week.
+In past years, the materials were printed by the National Association of Conservation Districts (NACD) and the Lower Elkhorn NRD purchased the materials and provided them free of charge.
+NACD no longer prints the materials for us, so we are providing them below in electronic format for your use.
+Each year will reflect a different conservation message.
+We are sorry for any inconvenience this may cause.
+Please contact Julie at the LENRD office if you have further questions or email us: email@example.com

 Ground Water Flow Model Demonstrations

 A sand-tank groundwater flow model is available for classroom demonstrations.
 The model is a useful educational tool for visually describing groundwater and its importance.
 It simulates an aquifer and demonstrates groundwater quantity and quality issues.
 Available for loan from the Lower Elkhorn Natural Resources District in Norfolk or on request the Information & Education Specialist may visit your school to demonstrate the groundwater flow model.

 Free Comic and Coloring Books Relating to Natural Resources

 - The Earth is in Our Hands

 Conservation Poster Contest - K-12

 - Tree Donations to Classes or Youth Groups

 - Teacher Scholarship Program to attend Environmental Education Conferences

 - Soil and Water Stewardship Week Materials available free of charge to Churches and Schools throughout our 15-county district